By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-The description of OCD reminds me of impulse control disorders like gambling or addiction and has some similarities to over eating disorders.
+The description of OCD reminds me of impulse control disorders like gambling or addiction and has some similarities to overeating disorders.

-OCD is a more generalized condition than what you might see in someone who has difficulty controlling only one obsession or compulsion as in an alcoholic who keeps thinking about drinking until the give in and drink.
+OCD is a more generalized condition than what you might see in someone who has difficulty controlling only one obsession or compulsion as in an alcoholic who keeps thinking about drinking until they give in and drink.
 In OCD the compulsions don’t have that direct a relationship.

 That is a very over brief description of OCD from the DSM-4-TR.

-For more on OCD and its treatment I would refer you to another site here on WordPress called ocdtalk.
+For more on OCD and its treatment, I would refer you to another site here on WordPress called ocdtalk.

-How is OCD different from Obsessive Compulsive Personality Disorder?
+How is OCD different from Obsessive-Compulsive Personality Disorder?

-This description of Obsessive Compulsive Personality Disorder is taken from the proposal for the DSM-5 since it will become final very soon and Obsessive Compulsive Personality Disorder is one of the personality disorders that the DSM-5 kept.
+This description of Obsessive-Compulsive Personality Disorder is taken from the proposal for the DSM-5 since it will become final very soon and Obsessive-Compulsive Personality Disorder is one of the personality disorders that the DSM-5 kept.

-Someone with Obsessive Compulsive Personality Disorder gets their self-worth, their sense of purpose in life from their work or productivity.
+Someone with Obsessive-Compulsive Personality Disorder gets their self-worth, their sense of purpose in life from their work or productivity.
 They are compelled to do something all the time.
 They have overly high rigid standards and are “inflexible” about meeting these standards.
 This sounds like that old “black and white thinking” to me.

-Someone with Obsessive Compulsive Personality Disorder is overly moralistic or conscientious.
-As a result of these excessive standards they may be unable to complete projects unless they can be done “correctly” or perfectly.
+Someone with Obsessive-Compulsive Personality Disorder is overly moralistic or conscientious.
+As a result of these excessive standards, they may be unable to complete projects unless they can be done “correctly” or perfectly.

-People with Obsessive Compulsive Personality Disorder lack empathy for others and will put work or moral standards before relationships.
+People with Obsessive-Compulsive Personality Disorder lack empathy for others and will put work or moral standards before relationships.

-If you are not perfect the person with Obsessive Compulsive Personality Disorder will not want you for a friend.
-If you think you are perfect then you may well have Obsessive Compulsive Personality Disorder or another mental illness.
+If you are not perfect the person with Obsessive-Compulsive Personality Disorder will not want you for a friend.
+If you think you are perfect then you may well have Obsessive-Compulsive Personality Disorder or another mental illness.

-Other traits of a person with Obsessive Compulsive Personality Disorder include rigid compulsive perfectionism and negative “affect.”
+Other traits of a person with Obsessive-Compulsive Personality Disorder include rigid-compulsive perfectionism and negative “affect.”
 Meaning they are negative about everything all the time.

 I get the picture here of someone who is very “puritanical.”
-I believe sitcoms call them “anal retentive.”
+I believe sitcoms call them “anal-retentive.”

-People with Obsessive Compulsive Personality Disorder do not end up in treatment very often, at least not for the personality disorder, but they do drive others around them to therapy.
+People with Obsessive-Compulsive Personality Disorder do not end up in treatment very often, at least not for the personality disorder, but they do drive others around them to therapy.

 Did that explain the difference?
 Feel free to leave a comment.
 I always feel compelled to reply.